Ursula Bagdasarjanz: CD reviews

 Othmar Schoeck (1886–1957) was one of Switzerland's leading composers in the first half of the 20th century.
-These works for violin show the influence of Brahms and a good deal of technical proficiency.
-While Schoeck lacked the trailblazing imagination of the very greatest composers, his themes are lovely, his harmonic knowledge has an impressive range, and his material is expertly worked out.
-These are satisfying works, and as I listen to them I never feel that they are lacking.
-Of the three works presented here, the First and Second Violin Sonatas are the best.
-The Second is more harmonically fluid, but the First has stronger themes and is more affecting.
-The Variations, without opus number, don't hold my interest as well.
-They are from 1905, the earliest of the three works, so that comes as no surprise.
+Schoeck's themes are notable, his harmonic knowledge has an impressive range, and his material is expertly worked out.
+Of the three works presented here, the First and Second Violin Sonatas are frequently performed.
 Swiss violinist Ursula Bagdasarjanz recorded these pieces for Swiss radio in 1961.
-The composer's daughter Gisela plays the piano and does a very fine job.
-The sound is a bit dry, and I wish the piano were a bit more forward, but these are very good readings.
+The composer's daughter, Gisela, plays the piano.